McCormick School of Engineering

 One of six first-year advisers will be assigned to you this spring and will remain your primary contact throughout your first year.
 You will see your adviser listed in your Dossier account.

 By August 31, your first-year adviser will email you about fall course options.
 If you have any questions before then, you may email your adviser.
+You are also required to complete the McCormick Academic Advising Module in the Class of 2026 + Transfer Canvas Course from August 29-September 7; the module includes course planning information from your first year adviser.

 In addition to your first-year adviser, your McCormick peer adviser—an upper-level engineering student who can answer questions about life at Northwestern—will be in regular email contact with you later in the summer.